arthurstomp/vial-qmk/readme.md

 - Sets the number of macros to 40;
 - Light up the RGB led on the left side when in the 3 and 4 layers - my gaming and macros layers respectivelly.

+> Shout out to [EloyEMC](https://github.com/EloyEMC/Multi-color-LED-indicator-for-Silakka54-with-RP2040-Zero) for the instructions on how to use the led in silakka54 keyboard!

 ## Compiling & Flashing for each specific side